 We created our ‘Five rules for safe travel’, which was widely publicised to passengers, to give confidence that it remained safe to travel by rail (despite some of the government messaging during the pandemic discouraging public transport use).

-The biggest operational impact was on our driver training programme which as COVID-19 hit had around 160 trainees at various stages of training, and which had to be paused because of the inability to achieve physical distancing in-cab.
+The biggest operational impact was on our driver training programme which, as COVID-19 hit around 160 trainees at various stages of training, had to be paused because of the inability to achieve physical distancing in-cab.
 Like many operators, training was restarted under very strict conditions involving training ‘bubbles’ of driver and instructor, with regular COVID-19 testing and other mitigations.
-Despite this the training programmes was significantly affected, leading to reduced driver numbers as we emerged from the pandemic – more on this later.
+Despite this, the training programmes was significantly affected, leading to reduced driver numbers as we emerged from the pandemic – more on this later.

 The impact on our passenger numbers from the pandemic was huge, with revenue at one point down to just 9% of what it had been pre-COVID-19.
 As with other operators, an Emergency Measures Agreement was implemented to enable operations to continue despite the huge loss in revenue.